Flags of the Australian Defence Force: Service flags

-The order of precedence for Australia is as follows: the Sovereign's Personal Flag for Australia; the Australian national flag; the flags of other nations in alphabetical order; state flags in order of population size; territory flags; service and other approved flags.

-Pursuant to section 7 of the Flags Act 1953 (Cth), the order of precedence when displaying the flags of the Australian Defence Force together is the Australian Defence Force Ensign, the Royal Australian Navy white ensign and the Royal Australian Air Force Ensign.
-The Australian army has the role of ceremonial protector of the Australian National Flag by which it is represented.
+The order of precedence when displaying the flags of the Australian Defence Force together is the Australian Defence Force Ensign, the Royal Australian Navy white ensign followed by the Royal Australian Air Force Ensign.
+The Australian national flag takes precedence other these and all other Australian flags, with the Australian Army given the role of the ceremonial protector of this flag.

 Personal flags

 The special personages deserving of compliments and automatically entitled to a personal flag include the monarch, other members of the royal family, the governor-general, state governors, territory administrators, ranking service officers and the minister for defence.
 The minister and assistant minister for defence are represented by the Australian Defence Force Ensign and use a vertical triband as a carflag featuring panels of dark blue with a modern-style gold anchor, red with crossed swords, and light blue with the wedge-tailed eagle from the RAAF badge.

-Her Majesty's Personal Flag for Australia was approved on 20 September 1962.
-It has since placed the Royal Standard of the United Kingdom for use in Australia during royal tours and on rare occasions overseas such as the 2003 dedication of the Australian War Memorial in Hyde Park, London.
-Members of the royal family hold the following honorary appointments in the Australian Defence Force.
+During the reign of Elizabeth II, Her Majesty's Personal Flag for Australia was approved on 20 September 1962.
+It replaced the Royal Standard of the United Kingdom for use in Australia during royal tours and on rare occasions overseas, such as the 2003 dedication of the Australian War Memorial in Hyde Park, London.